ErpNetDocs/info/features/general/file-manager.md

 ## File Management that simply works — and does it elegantly

-File Management in ERP.net is not just a place to store files.
+File Management in @@name is not just a place to store files.

 It is a way to make documents part of the business logic — naturally, clearly, and without effort from the user.

 From the very first interaction, it becomes clear that everything has been carefully thought through.
 Not to impress at first glance, but to make everyday work easier.

-File Management in ERP.net allows you to:
+File Management in @@name allows you to:

 - store files securely and centrally
 - maintain a clear and logical document structure